Adult Track | Autism and Developmental Disabilities Track | Behavioral Medicine and Rehabilitation Neuropsychology Track | Child Track

 Work

 My work activities include a balance of teaching, training, clinical practice, and implementation-related projects.
-My clinical work takes place within the Harborview DBT program where I provide outpatient DBT and DBT-ACES (an advanced level of DBT treatment focused on increasing employment and self-sufficiency).
-I also teach workshops and provide clinical supervision within the UW Psychiatry DBT program.
+My clinical work takes place within the UWMC OPC clinic where I provide outpatient DBT and DBT Next Steps (an advanced level of DBT treatment focused on increasing employment and self-sufficiency).
+I am co-director of the Annual Comprehensive DBT Training program in the Department of Psychiatry and Behavioral Sciences at UW.

 Teach